spatialos/UnrealGDK/docs/setup-and-installing.md

 1. Set the variable value to be the path to the directory you cloned the Unreal Engine fork into.
 1. Make sure that the new environment variable is registered by restarting your terminal and running `echo %UNREAL_HOME%` (Command Prompt) or `echo $Env:UNREAL_HOME` (PowerShell).
 If the environment variable is registered correctly, this returns the path to the directory you cloned the Unreal Engine fork into.
 If it doesn’t, check that you’ve set the environment variable correctly.
 1. Create a system variable named **LINUX_MULTIARCH_ROOT**.
-1. Set the variable value to be the path to the directory you unzipped `v11 clang 5.0.0-based - for UE4 4.19` into.
+1. Set the variable value to be the path to the directory of your unzipped Linux cross compilation toolchain.
 1. Make sure that the new environment variable is registered by restarting your terminal and running `echo %LINUX_MULTIARCH_ROOT%` (Command Prompt) or `echo $Env:LINUX_MULTIARCH_ROOT` (PowerShell).
 If the environment variable is registered correctly, this returns the path you unzipped `v11 clang 5.0.0-based - for UE4 4.19` into.
 If it doesn’t, check that you’ve set the environment variable correctly.